F41zK4r1m/HackTheBox/cerberus.md

 ### Escaping container:

 Now, I am inside the machine with active & stable reverse shell but I don't have access for the Matthews folder.
-Also, when I checked the machine IP I observed that it's starting from 172.16.X.X which in regular cases associated with the docker containers.
-So, it's clear that right now I am in the container environment.
+Additionally, I noticed that the machine's IP address starts with 172.16.X.X, which is commonly associated with Docker containers.
+Therefore, it is clear that I am currently in a container environment.

 ![image](https://user-images.githubusercontent.com/87700008/226994767-14f91702-bcb3-4132-864a-d5e7dc11d002.png)

-I started with the manual enumeration & checked for the SUID binaries on the machine & I observed one unusual binary 'firejail'
+I began by conducting a manual enumeration and checking for SUID binaries on the machine.
+During my search, I discovered an unusual binary named 'firejail'.

 ```
 find / -type f -perm -u=s 2> /dev/null